FredericoSilva015/recipe-book/README.md

 1. **Header**

 Two things can be easly spoted, a search and a button.
-- Search is a standard way to look for something, i am a cooker and i know overtime there would be many recipes some by me, some by others, so having a way to look for it is a given
+- Search is a standard way to look for something, i am a cooker and i know overtime there would be many recipes some by me, some by others, so having a way to look for it is a given.
+Idea came from https://react-icons.github.io/
 - button

 2. **Body**